Can a Quantum Computer Simulate Nuclear Magnetic Resonance Spectra Better than a Classical One?

 where we have again ignored the correction due to the chemical shifts.
-Since the coupling terms are several orders of magnitude smaller than the Zeeman terms, the expectation values of the two-site operators are negligible, and we can simply take
+Furthermore, even at magnetic fields as low as the Earth's magnetic field, the coupling terms are several orders of magnitude smaller than the Zeeman terms, and thus these operators can be ignored in the thermal density matrix above.
+We thus take